By AMSAT Oct 28,2022

 In order to give companies ease of integration, breathing room, and full lifecycle management of all assets, from the desktop to the data center to the cloud, ETM offers a single, integrated, and real-time source of truth.
 ETM is technology independent, and using it enables simple interface with already installed systems, speeding up deployments and time to value.
 All IT assets are also watched and monitored, effectively enhancing security by highlighting any potential security gaps brought by by an expanded attack surface.

-As shown throughout, the working environment for which the present technology management systems were created and designed was very different from the one that businesses of all sizes are currently utilizing.
+As mentioned earlier, the working environment for which the present technology management systems were created and designed was very different from the one that businesses of all sizes are currently using.
 Modern applications will need to start taking over how IT handles all assets as a result of cloud-based systems’ constantly increasing use.
-You may accept this new hybrid environment with the aid of ETM.

 Ready to Get Started?